Flaxbeard/ImmersivePetroleum/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve this addon!
+about: Create a report to help me improve this IE Add-on!
 title: ''
 labels: ''
 assignees: ''